Work for Impact BlogAll Categories

 Our freelancers shared some of their pricing experiences:

-What do freelance writers on our hiring platform care about?
+What do independent writers on our hiring platform care about?

 For Flavia, it was about sharing their passion for Veganism without being righteous.
 It used the written world to share the message and inform whilst showing that little changes are everything in making an impact.